greghendershott/pdb/README.md

 to complete, before any results were available.
 However the results could be retrieved in smaller batches.
 IOW there would still be a large delay until any new results were available, but no update freezes.

+---

+**Status:** Done and dog-fooding.
+I quickly realized that modifying `racket-xp-mode` to work in two such different ways was going to be messy.
+Instead I made a fresh `racket-pdb-mode`.
+This works by doing a query to the db whenever point (the caret) moves.
+The back end and pdb return values only pertaining to point and that visible span.
+I'm still dog-fooding this, looking for problems or mis-features.

 ## Other tools